HOV / HOT (Express) Lanes Frequently Asked Questions (FAQs)

 heading into the city in the morning and out of the city in the afternoon.
 The HOV Lanes are operated based on that paradigm.

-Thanks to automated gates and dynamic signage, the conversion of HOV Lanes to HOT Lanes offers unique opportunities for additional hours of operation.
-Once all of the METRO HOT Lanes are open, METRO will review the hours of operation outside of weekday travel.
+Thanks to automated gates and dynamic signage, the conversion of HOV Lanes to HOT (Express) Lanes offers unique opportunities for additional hours of operation.

-4. What steps is METRO taking to prohibit solo drivers from using the lanes when they are closed to METRO HOT Lanes users?
+Q: What steps is METRO taking to prohibit solo drivers from using the lanes when they are closed to METRO HOT (Express) Lanes users?

 - An accident or vehicular problem in the lane (flat tire, animal or pedestrian in the lane, car fire, etc.)